 - More 401(k) participation.
 Employees will learn how to properly save for retirement and you both reap the tax benefits.

 - Decreased healthcare premiums and accidents.
-High stress and constant illness drive up healthcare costs and can lead to accidents in the workplace.
+Reducing employee stress and illness can also reduce the associated healthcare costs and accidents in the workplace.

 - Increased on-time retirement.
-Businesses can better plan for gaps in their workforce and employees have more peace of mind knowing there is an end in sight.
+Businesses can better plan for gaps in their workforce and employees have more peace of mind knowing they are on track for retirement.

 101 Financial Workplace Wellness

-Finance wellness programs are best delivered by someone who is outside the business and has the expertise to deal with a range of issues confidentially.
-The independence and credibility of a neutral third party like 101 Financial Workplace Wellness will give employees the confidence to seek financial help without fear that it will negatively affect their employment or how their peers treat them.
+Financial wellness programs are best delivered by a third party, in other words, someone outside the business.
+Likewise, the third party should have the expertise to deal with a range of issues confidentially.
+A neutral third party like 101 Financial gives employees the confidence to seek financial help.
+Moreover, they can do so without fear that it will negatively affect their employment or interactions with their peers.